qiaochen/LLM_RAG_papers/README.md

 		- Complete Transformers with both encoder and decoders, e.g., [BART](https://arxiv.org/abs/1910.13461), [T-5](https://arxiv.org/abs/1910.10683)
 	- [Mamba](https://arxiv.org/abs/2312.00752)

-Adopting next token prediction (so coined causal language models) as a simple learning task, base models of Decoder-only LLMs are usually pretrained on huge amount of  training data for months, con
+Adopting next token prediction (so coined causal language models) as a simple learning task, base models of Decoder-only LLMs are usually pretrained on huge amount of  training data for months, consuming hundreds and thousands of GPUs or XPUs, which is not really practical for small groups.
+Con

 - Fine tuning
 - Instruct fine tuning